mnie-fallback/MNie.github.io/_posts/2019-09-23-branchDeleter.md

         newRef
 ```

-I think there is no need to going into this code, as long as it is simply creating an object with valid property values.
+I think there is no need to going into this code, as long as it simply creates an object with valid property values.
 But as long as we have or know how to create a ref to delete we could use a function named `UpdateRefsAsync` which would delete branches.
-The whole combined code to fetch repositories, branches and delete branches at the end looks like this:
+The whole combined code to fetch branches and delete them at the end looks like this:

 ```fsharp
 let private deleteBranchesFrom (config: Configuration.Config) (client: GitHttpClient) (log: ILogger) (repo: GitRepository) =